People Express Airlines: A History

 Challenges and Competition

-Financial troubles started to surface by mid-1980s.
-The airline’s aggressive expansion had led to substantial debt, and its low-cost model became harder to sustain as oil prices fluctuated and economic conditions changed.
-People Express began to lose its competitive edge, and the very strategies that initially drove its success became liabilities.
+Financial troubles emerged by mid-1980s.
+Aggressive expansion created substantial debt.
+The low-cost model became harder to sustain as fuel prices fluctuated and economic conditions shifted.
+The strategies that drove initial success became liabilities at scale.

 Merger and Decline